Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Introduction

 SSA can be divided into five sub-tasks: \textit{i)} opinion expression extraction, \textit{ii)} opinion holder identification, \textit{iii)} opinion target identification, \textit{iv)} predicting the relationship between these entities, and, finally, \textit{v)} assigning the sentiment polarity of the overall opinion.
+One or several of these sub-tasks have already been addressed by existing methods, which can be integrated to achieve SSA; however, \cite{Barnes2021} proposed to fully resolve the SSA task with a single end-to-end model, arguing that a pipeline framework could be counterproductive.
+In particular, they define a conversion method to cast SSA as a \textit{dependency graph parsing} problem.

+Dependency graph parsing involves identifying \textit{bi-lexical} relationships (known as dependencies) that link a \textit{head} word to its dependent, forming a directed dependency graph.
+In contrast to sentiment graphs (\textit{n}-lexical structures where nodes may represent entire text chunks), dependency graph nodes correspond exclusively to individual words. \cite{Barnes2021} proposed leveraging dependency graphs to encode sentiment graphs.
+This approach involves transforming sentiment graph nodes into a bi-lexical \textit{dependency-based} framework.\footnote{\ext{Please note that, although dependency graphs are typically used to represent syntactic information, in this work they are employed to encode sentiment graph nodes and to capture the relationships between the elements that constitute an opinion within the sentiment graph.}} In Figures~\ref{fig_first}(b) and \ref{fig_final}(c), we present two different dependency-based representations of the sentiment graph in Figure~\ref{fig_sg}(a).

-Some of these sub-tasks were already performed by previous works, but Barnes \textit{et al.}\cite{Barnes2021} proposed to fully resolve the SSA task with a single end-to-end model, arguing that a pipeline framework could be counterproductive.
-In particular, they define a conversion method to cast SSA as a \textit{dependency parsing} problem.
-This can be done by encoding nodes from the sentiment graph (which consist of a chunk of text) into a bi-lexical dependency structure.
-In Figures~\ref{fig_first} and \ref{fig_final}, we present two different dependency-based representations of the sentiment graph in Figure~\ref{fig_sg}.
-Then, all opinion components can be jointly recognized by predicting a single dependency graph.
-In particular, Barnes \textit{et al.}\cite{Barnes2021} directly applies the \textit{graph-based} dependency parser developed by Dozat and Manning \cite{dozat-manning-2018-simpler}.
-This model independently scores all possible dependencies and then exhaustively searches for the high-scoring dependency graph in $O(n^2)$ (being $n$ the length of the input sentence).
-After recovering a well-formed sentiment graph from the resulting dependency structure, SSA is fully performed by a dependency parser.
+Within this framework, all opinion components can be jointly identified by predicting a single dependency graph.
+In particular, \citet{Barnes2021} resorted to the \textit{graph-based} parser introduced by \citet{dozat-manning-2018-simpler}, which independently scores all potential dependencies and conducts an exhaustive search to find the highest-scoring graph in \( O(n^2) \) time (where \( n \) is the length of the input sentence).
+Once a well-formed sentiment graph is extracted from the resulting dependency structure, the entire SSA task is effectively performed by a single parser.